 With this being my 4th pregnancy, I would love to attempt to bounce back at a quicker rate.
 As we get older we all know our metabolism slows down and having babies definitely takes a toll on your body.
 There are so many times that I go to the gym and do the same ole thing and not challenging myself is resulting in less energy, strength and endurance.
+I researched some Personal Training Specialists in my area and decided I wanted to try and get myself into shape.

 I decided to have a chat with Sam Berry, Personal trainer & Fitness Expert at The Bay Club and he was more than willing to show me ten good moves to stay stay fit while pregnant.
 You see, many women become less fit as their pregnancy wears on, understandably so because their weight increases rapidly.
 But with a carefully designed personal fitness program, most women can avoid this slump and enjoy the benefits that moderate physical activity provides.